msardonini/flyMS/docs/connection_guide.md

 ## Mission Computer

-The *Optional* mission computer computer connects to UART5, which is the I/O port directly above the DSM port.
+The *Optional* mission computer connects to UART5, which is the I/O port directly above the DSM port.
 This port is intended to be used to send navigation feedback and trajectory commands via serialized mavlink messages.